 Born and raised in New York, Kadam Matthew studied philosophy in college and has lived in Brooklyn for twenty years.
 He has been a close disciple of Venerable Geshe Kelsang for many years, and the resident teacher in Brooklyn since 2008.
 Prior to that, he was the Education Program Coordinator at KMC-NYC in Manhattan for six years, overseeing all the workshops, retreats, and classes.

 Kadam Matthew has taught at NYU, CUNY’s Graduate Center and John Jay College for Criminal Justice.
 Insightful and humorous, he is appreciated for his clear and articulate presentation of the teachings.

-Bill is a Ph.D. social scientist and data analyst who loves logic, critical thinking and in-depth study – which makes him a diligent and thorough Dharma student and teacher.
-Originally from down south (Atlanta) he's spent most of his adult life in the Northeast and now lives in Brooklyn with his wife Maria (see below.)
-Bill also serves as the center's volunteer Administrative Director (AD).
+Bill is a Ph.D. social scientist who loves logic, critical thinking and in-depth study, which makes him a diligent and thorough Dharma student and teacher.
+Originally from Atlanta, he's spent most of his adult life in the Northeast and now lives in Brooklyn with his wife Maria.

 As a professional creative, Maria loves to think outside of the box.
 Maria studies and practices together with her husband Bill and she is thankful for that every day.
 She brings her creativity to class and loves to inspire others to discover for themselves the beauty and magic of dharma.

 As a neuroscientist and engineer, Michael brings a critical and scientific focus to his dharma practice.
 His sharp wisdom and passion for teaching is encouraging to others who seek to enter into or improve upon their meditation practice.
 Michael lives in Park Slope with his wife of 17 years, their 6-year-old daughter and 3-year-old son.